 - Keep closets as organized as possible.

 Tip: Want to avoid the lengthy process of showing your home to dozens of prospective buyers?
-Keep your home a sanctuary

-  by selling with Orchard:
+Homes listed by Orchard sell faster than the market average:

 7. Evaluate offers

 Once the offers start rolling in, you’ll enter the negotiation process.
 It can take a lot of back and forth to finalize the details of an offer, especially if you and your potential buyer aren’t on the same page.

 - Decide the price range and contract conditions that you’re willing to accept.
 That way, you can speed up the negotiation process later on.